-Turo, formerly Relay Rides is a car rental company that started in San Francisco, CA in 2009.
-The company nationally launched in March of 2012, and has built a community similar to a car version of Air BNB.
-Car owners can rent out their vehicles to people looking to rent.
+Turo, formerly Relay Rides, is a car sharing company that started in San Francisco, CA in 2009.
+The Turo experience is like a car rental version of Airbnb: car owners rent out their vehicles to people who want a cheaper option that that provided by car rental companies.

 Uber is one of the big names in the new field of peer-to-peer ride-sharing.
 With an easy-to-use app and huge coverage areas, Uber allows anyone to get a ride at anytime with a few clicks on a smartphone.
 Founded in March 2009, Uber has grown to offer services throughout the United States and in 57 countries worldwide, helping to change the way we view ride-sharing.
 It also has fed the craving for customized service that is so prevalent today.
 Below, we look at some of the main concerns about Uber’s ride-sharing services, including price, speed, safety, and user-friendliness.